Fatty Liver Disease: Foods You Must Stop Eating Right Now

 Why should you avoid fried foods with fatty liver?

-If you don’t want to eliminate oil completely when cooking (like I did), you can use tiny amounts.
-Less than any recommendation in any regular recipe and less than what you used to add.
+If you don’t want to completely eliminate oil when cooking (like I did), you can use tiny amounts instead.
+Use less than any recipe calls for – basically, just add enough to give a bit of taste to the food you eat.

-Just make sure to add water when it evaporates: a couple tablespoons will vanish almost instantly from a pot in medium/high heat.
+If you need the base, simply replace cooking oil with water to sauté vegetables, meat, and anything else.
+Just make sure to add more water when it evaporates: a couple of tablespoons will vanish almost instantly from a pot at medium/high heat.

 2. Highly processed foods